The Black Lash

-The Black Lash is a 1952 American western film produced and directed by Ron Ormond and starring Lash LaRue and Al "Fuzzy" St. John.
-It was the eleventh of LaRue's films for Ormond's Western Adventures Productions Inc. The film was the fifth to be released by Howco, Ron Ormond's new film company composed of Ormond and drive-in movie owners Joy N. Houck and J. Francis White, and Ormond's second film as director.
-The screenplay is credited to Ormond's wife June Carr and his infant (born 1950) son Timothy.
-The film is composed mostly of footage from previous Ormond LaRue Westerns with the majority of scenes taken from Frontier Revenge (1948) with Ray Bennett repeating his role as the released Duce Rago, making the film a sequel to that film.
+The Black Lash is a 1952 American Western film produced and directed by Ron Ormond and starring Lash LaRue and Al "Fuzzy" St. John.
+It is the 11th of LaRue's films for Ormond's Western Adventures Productions.
+The film is also the fifth to be released by Ormond's film company Howco.

+The screenplay is credited to Ormond's wife June Carr and his infant son Timothy.
+The film is mostly composed of footage from previous Ormond/LaRue Westerns, with the majority of scenes taken from Frontier Revenge (1948) with Ray Bennett, who repeats his role as the released Duce Rago, making The Black Lash a sequel to that film.

 Plot

-Fuzzy finds himself separated from Lash who is posing as one of the Dalton Gang with undercover range detective Lem Woodruff.
-Fuzzy teams up with the pair to find themselves facing Duce Rago who has only served 6 months of a life sentence.
-In addition to taking on Duce's gang they set their sights on the justice system that let Duce loose.
+Fuzzy Jones is separated from Lash LaRue, who is posing as one of the Dalton Gang with undercover range detective Lem Woodruff.
+Fuzzy teams with Lash and Lem, and they Duce Rago, who has only served six months of a life sentence.